 Individuals with a strong family history of schizophrenia, who choose to utilize medical marijuana, should be guided and monitored by a licensed professional.

 If your child has a family history of schizophrenia (or other illness associated with psychosis), PLEASE make sure they are aware of the association between cannabis and psychosis.
-This knowledge could change their life and prevent suffering.

 READ: Cannabis may trigger the onset of psychosis